 American Friends Service Committee Healing Justice Program New York/ New Jersey - Helps empower individuals harmed by violence and by criminal justice policies.
-Staff disseminate information on the collateral damage of incarceration, on criminal justice trends and healing opportunities; monitor abuses in U.S. federal and state prisons, specifically the practices of isolation and torture; respond to needs of persons incarcerated and those harmed by criminal acts; promote alternative thinking on the incarceration of youth and on reintegration of persons formerly incarcerated; seek to influence administrators and policy makers; and provide expertise to coalitions, advocacy groups, community organizations, students, the media, and writers.
+Staff disseminate information on the collateral damage of incarceration, on criminal justice trends and healing opportunities; monitor abuses in U.S. federal and state prisons, specifically the practices of isolation and torture; respond to needs of persons incarcerated and those harmed by criminal acts; promote alternative thinking on the incarcerated; seek to influence administrators and policy makers; and provide expertise to coalitions, advocacy groups, community organizations, students, the media, and writers.